bananenpampe/selfiespredict/README.rst

 Repository structure
 ====================

-The repository is structured into subdirectories containing raw data utilised for training models (/raw_data), all pretrained models mentioned in the report (/pretrained_models), reactant translation results on the validation set :code:`/results`, config files for onmt models (/run), utilised functions (/src/selfiespredict).
-A example notebook for generating data, training a model and evaluating predictions is included (Tokenize_Train_Evaluate.ipynb).
+The repository is structured into subdirectories containing raw data utilised for training models :code:`/raw_data`, all pretrained models mentioned in the report :code:`/pretrained_models`, reactant translation results on the validation set :code:`/results`, config files for onmt models :code:`/run`, utilised functions :code:`/src/selfiespredict`.
+A example notebook for generating data, training a model and evaluating predictions is included :code:`Tokenize_Train_Evaluate.ipynb`.

 Example
 =======